Chicken Bone Broth

 Apple cider vinegar

 The apple cider vinegar is added to help leach out the minerals from the chicken bones.
-It helps to soften the bones as they simmer.
+Since it is an acid, it helps to soften the bones as they simmer.

 bottle of apple cider vinegar